nicolas-girard/nicolas-girard.github.io/index.md

 <a href="https://cv.hal.science/pierre-dublanchet">Pierre Dublanchet</a>
 (Geophysics Team) and
 <a href="https://mike-pereira.github.io/">Mike Pereira</a>
 (Geostatistics Team).
-I also assist the lecturers of the probability course in the 3rd year of bachelor's degree at Mines Paris - PSL.
+I also assist the probability course in the 3rd year of bachelor's degree at Mines Paris - PSL.
 </p>
 </div>
 <!--